 I’m a relatively new woodworker, so I’m still learning about finishes.
 I did one layer of polyurethane (if I remember correctly) and it came out very rough and I didn’t like it at all.
 I sanded it smooth again and left it.
 Next time, I will try Boiled Linseed Oil.

 I lined the top and bottom with some black fabric and then added the dowel assembly.
-Now it hides in a sock in my drawer until I get a ring.
+Someday someone will use it.